Kjelll/Portfolio/AoE/AoE_doc.md

 #### Unique Units

-- Stradioti, light cavalry mercenaries (1400-1800), represented as a fast cavalry unit (some mix between hussar and paladin) that costs only gold.
-Their imperial upgrade also allows them to carry relics. https://en.wikipedia.org/wiki/Stratioti#Republic_of_Venice_and_Kingdom_of_Naples_(Italy)
+- [Stradioti](https://en.wikipedia.org/wiki/Military_history_of_the_Republic_of_Venice#XV_century&:~:text=Stradioti), light cavalry mercenaries (1400-1800), represented as a fast cavalry unit (some mix between hussar and paladin) that costs only gold.
+Their imperial upgrade also allows them to carry relics.

 Some more venetian unit could come from in depth research of venice land battles, since Stradioti were not from Venice and not exclusively used by Venice, the UU choice is far from perfect.

 - Condotierri, not "unique" since the main Italians already have them but clearly should be in the venetian arsenal.

-- Bucentaur, a strong "boss battle" unique ship similar to the turtle ship.  https://en.wikipedia.org/wiki/Bucentaur
+- [Bucentaur](https://en.wikipedia.org/wiki/Bucentaur), a strong "boss battle" unique ship similar to the turtle ship.

 ### Unused Ideas

 #### Healing Tent/Field Hospital
-Best on a civ that was famous for its medicine in some way.
+Best on a civ that was famous for its medicine in some way, like Teutons (who got Herbal Medicine because of it).

 Healing building/field hospital/"Lazarett".
 Like a hut/tent with 5-10 garrison space and 6-10x healing speed (Like herbal medicine), could also stack with herbal medicine, (additive to 12x, not multiplicative)